Dual Extrapolation for Sparse Generalized Linear Models: Working sets

 \section{Working sets}

 Being able to construct a better dual point leads to a tighter gap and a smaller upper bound in \Cref{eq:gap_safe_rule}, hence to more features being discarded and a greater speed-up for Gap Safe screening rules.
-As we detail in this section, it also helps to better prioritize features, and to design an efficient working set policy.
+As we detail in this section, it can easily be integrated in a efficient working set policy.